fffplok/frontend-nanodegree-mobile-portfolio/README.md

 #### refactored

-* items now obtained via document.getElementsByClassName
+* items now obtained via getElementsByClassName
 * minimized number of caculations
 * there are only 5 phases, calculate each just once and hold in phases array for quick access